 Packing Big Game Meat out of state

-Help ensure your clients do not have something similar happen to them.
+Help ensure your clients do not break laws in other states or have their game confiscated and destroyed when they get home.
 Here is what you need to know based on where your clients might be going.

 Links to state-by-state guidance and rules